From the do-it-all to home defense rifle, we cover the timeless dilemma of what to buy if you could only have one rifle.

 The question comes up a lot, which is the best option to buy if you could only have one rifle.
 That’s an understandable position to be in.
 Maybe you’re on a budget and you need a do-it-all rifle.
 Maybe you’re going off-grid for a while and living a truly minimalistic life and you need one to get it to don’t for all jobs off-grid.

-Maybe you have a family, live in the suburbs and just want one rifle in the house for protection, or maybe a hunting trip but you don’t want a lot of guns in the house.
+Maybe you have a family, live in the suburbs, and just want one rifle in the house for protection, or maybe a hunting trip but you don’t want a lot of guns in the house.
 In reality, the individual scenario for each person will greatly influence which rifle is best for you.
+If your looking into general outdoor safety gear (including personal defense) check out this Guide To Outdoor Safety Gear

 I don’t recommend having a single rifle to do it all.
 I know this is titled “if you could only have one rifle”.
 However, there are so many variables, scenarios, and things to consider when selecting a rifle.
 From where you live, to who you live with.